phamchisang998/Big-data-platform-for-the-coffee-shop-retailers/README.md

 ## Nifi
 ### Import xml file
 - Import the flow in your Nifi.
-- Config link dir and host.
+- Config link dir and host in every processor that needed.
 ### Put the script file at the path you config in ExecuteScript Processor.
 - You can change the script to transform data as your custom.
 - The script can be replace by Python, Groovy,...
+** Read file readme to know more about processors will be used.**
 ## MySQL
 - Create DB **aiacad** and grant all privilege to user **hduser** (password: **hduser@123**, host: **%**).
 - You can consult this one at your **root** user mysql: